<<< DIY Campervan Mini Projects

 Dune 12A AC-DC Charger | Kickass 16A AC-DC Charger

-How long will your battery last?
+How long will your battery keep your fridge cold?

-Battery fuel gaugeOur 45L Brass Monkey fridge uses 1 Ah of battery capacity each hour that it is running.
-(Kings and Dune fridges of a similar size are much the same.)
 So for a 120 Ah Lithium battery (which has 96 Ah usable capacity) that’s at least 4 days of running the fridge before you need a recharge.

 In hot weather the fridge may use more electricity.
 Even if the fridge is drawing an average of 2 amps over an hour (consuming 2 Ah of stored battery capacity each hour), a 120 Ah Lithium battery (with 96 Ah usable capacity) will keep your fridge running all weekend with sensible use.
 (Our experience is 5 or 6 days.)

 The Lithium Power Pack suggested in Option 1 below is an alternative (and very portable) 12V power supply that might suit your situation.
-These Power Packs are available in 12 Ah, 24 Ah and 36 Ah variations, and will run a small fridge for 10, 20 and 30 hours respectively.
+These Power Packs are available in 12 Ah, 24 Ah and 36 Ah capacities, and will run a small fridge for around 10, 20 and 30 hours respectively.

 Of course, running the fridge from your car’s 12V socket while driving will help preserve the portable battery capacity for use while you are camped.